Sign in

 1. Collecting tires.

-There are companies that buy used tires from individuals, gas stations, tire shops, etc. and resells them to processing plants for further operations.
+Companies buy used tires from individuals, gas stations, and tire shops and resell them to processing plants for further operations.

-There are special steel (nylon, other material) tire wires in the rubber, inserted for resilience.
-The wire has to be removed beforehand in order to get automobile tires recycled.
-The revived steel is then used to produce other steel goods, and the rubber moves on to the next stage.
+Special steel, nylon, or other material wires in the rubber provide resilience.
+These wires must be removed first to recycle automobile tires.
+Recovered steel is then used to make other steel goods, while the rubber proceeds to the next stage.

 3. Whole tire processing.

-The plants work on the tires by cutting them into 2-inch pieces and then treating them with chemicals to create fine powder, granules, etc. This part of tire processing may be done through one of the following systems:
+The processing plants cut tires into two-inch pieces and treat them with chemicals to create fine powder and granules.
+This part of the process may involve:

-A special machine grinds tires into pieces using the ambient process; the size is regulated by a special granulator.
+A machine grinds tires into pieces using the ambient process, with the size regulated by a granulator.

 Tires are frozen with liquid nitrogen and broken into crumbs by a hammer mill.
-The particles of steel are removed with a huge magnet, and all other fibers are taken out with air classifiers.
+Steel particles are removed with a magnet, and other fibers are extracted using air classifiers.

 4. Rubber screening.